Northern ghost bat: Conservation Status and Fragmentation

+Thermoregulation and Behavior

+Observations indicate that northern ghost bats may use specific roosting behaviors to regulate their body temperature.
+By positioning themselves near the rachis of palm fronds or within the depth of rock crevices, these bats avoid excessive temperature fluctuations and maintain an optimal environment for resting.
+This behavior highlights their adaptive strategies for thriving in diverse and potentially challenging tropical climates.

 Biology

 Diclidurus albus is an insectivore that feeds primarily on moths.
 It flies high above the ground in open spaces when feeding, usually in a straight fashion.
 In Costa Rica, it is known to sing when feeding.
 The sounds that it makes during its songs are thought to be unique to the genus.